jmcastagnetto/gbif-pl-dashboard/README.md

     - The UI includes:
       - A Selectize-based search widget that allows for free text search and selection
       - A range slider that can be used to filter by a given year range
-      - A bar plot showing the number of individual observed per year
+      - A bar plot showing the number of individuals observed per year
-      - A map showing the locations of the observations, clustering nearby observations so as not clutter the visualization.
+      - A map showing the locations of the observations, clustering nearby observations so as to not clutter the visualization.
         - The map has, by default `CartoDB.Positron` tiles which are a bit subdued, with the possibility of selecting a more detailed set of tiles: `OpenStreetMap`
         - Also, the map is purposedly limiting the zoom to level 6, which is about country level, to avoid users zooming out too far.
   - On the sidebar there are three tabs/sections: